oktadev/okta-blog/_source/_posts/2019-03-05-react-schematics.md

 ### Create an OIDC App on Okta

-Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don't have an account) and navigate to **Applications** > **Add Application**.
-Click **Single-Page App** and click **Next**.
-Give the app a name you'll remember, change the port from `8080` to `3000`, and click **Done**.

-The next screen should look similar to the following:

-{% img "blog/react-schematics/app-settings.png" alt:"Okta OIDC App Settings" width:"700" %}{: .center-image }

 Go back to the terminal window where you created the `rs` app.
+Navigate into the `rs directory.

+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" %}

-Navigate into the directory and run the app to make sure it starts on port 3000.
+Run the app to make sure it starts on port 3000.

 ```shell
 cd rs